caioaraujo/work-at-olist/README.md

 # Call Calculator

-This REST api records phone calls and provide billings.
+This REST api records phone calls (start and end) from source to destination, calculating the call prince in the end, and it provides billings per year or month.

+## Environment used to run this project

+Computer: Samsung Expert - 16GB RAM - intel core i7

+OS: Ubuntu 18.04.2 LTS 64 bits

+IDE: Pycharm Community Edition 2019.1.3

+Libraries:
+- Python 3.6.8 with pip 19.1.1
+- Pipenv 2018.11.26
+- Django 2.2.3
+- Django REST Framework 3.9.4

 ## API Docs